fluxcd/terraform-provider-flux/README.md

 }
 ```

+## Manual installation

+If you want to build from source, you can simply use `make install` in the root of the repository.

 ## Community

 The Flux project is always looking for new contributors and there are a multitude of ways to get involved.